 Can I share something really personal with you?
 I am recovering from being an extremely negative person.
 Up until very recently, I felt most comfortable when I was complaining about something, most confident when I had some other force working against me that I could blame my failures or shortcomings on.
 I saw the bad in everything and I thought that made me a realist.
 The worst part was, I didn’t even see how bad it was.
 It’s hard because you don’t get to look at yourself through someone else’s eyes, you only get to look at yourself from your eyes and sometimes your perceptions are distorted.
 Like standing with your nose right up against a painting.
 You can’t get the full picture without backing up a bit.

 Today is day 22 in 100 days of photography.
 I wrote the first 15 or so days for this series several months ago.
 Then, a few days before it launched on October 1st, I went back to proof read and see if there were any tweaks I should make before posting.
 What I read shocked me.
+Negativity and pessimism was dripping in every sentence.
 I almost took off my sweater to drape it around the monitor as if there was something obscene and embarrassing on my screen.
 “Oh, no, girl, no no no no no” I thought.
 “IS THIS WHAT I WAS LIKE?!”
+A flood of panic washed through me as I thought, “Dear God why are my friends friends with me?!”

 You see, through the month of September, something happened.
 Jen Sincero happened.
 Her book happened.